Domain Authority & SEO: Everything You Need To Know

 4. Build internal links

-Building internal links is commonly overlooked, however, we believe it still has a great impact in improving DA score and overall SEO rankings.
+Building internal links is commonly overlooked, however, we believe it still has a great impact in improving DA and overall SEO rankings.

 Run through blog articles and implement internal links where relevant.
 We suggest not overlooking the power of internal linking.